nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 # run the server
 hostedApp.run(host="0.0.0.0", port=50100, debug=True)
 ```
 * Notice that the flask application is sub-mounted under the URL prefix '/myapp' .
-Visit this blogpost to understand more on how to sub-mount
+Visit [this blog post](https://nagasudhir.blogspot.com/2022/08/sub-mounting-flask-application-under.html) to understand more on how to sub-mount a flask application under a URL-prefix
+* Also consider using waitress for running the application in production.
+Visit [this blog post]() to understand how to use waitress as WSGI for a

 ### Step 1 - Installing the url-rewrite and ARR modules in IIS
 * url-rewrite module of IIS can be downloaded and installed from from https://www.iis.net/downloads/microsoft/url-rewrite .
 Web platform installer in IIS can also be used to install url-rewrite module in IIS